PX4/PX4-user_guide/en/flight_modes/takeoff.md

 <span id="fixed_wing"></span>
 ## Fixed-wing (FW)

-The aircraft takes off in the current direction (heading) using either *catapult/hand-launch mode* or *runway takeoff mode*.
+Automatic takeoff has two modalities: *catapult/hand-launch* or *runway takeoff*.
 The mode defaults to catapult/hand launch, but can be set to runway takeoff by setting [RWTO_TKOFF](#RWTO_TKOFF) to 1.

-There are generally two ways to start an automatic takeoff on fixed-wing vehicles: either by planning a mission takeoff and starting the mission, or by switching to the Takeoff flight mode and arm the vehicle.
+There are two ways to start an automatic takeoff on fixed-wing vehicles: either by planning a mission takeoff and starting the mission, or by switching to the Takeoff flight mode and arming the vehicle.

-Both methods lead to very similar behavior, with the difference being that in a mission takeoff, the user can specify the takeoff course (vehicle will track this course after being clear of the runway) and takeoff altitude (vehicle will climb to this altitude while staying on the takeoff course).
+In both cases, a flight path (starting point and takeoff course) and clearance altitude are defined.
+The flight path takes the vehicle's current position as starting point when the takeoff mode is first entered, and a straight line from this starting point continues in the direction of the defined course indefinitely.
+On takeoff, the aircraft will follow this line, climbing at the maximum climb rate (`FW_T_CLMB_MAX`) until reaching the clearance altitude.
+In mission mode, reaching the clearance altitude triggers the next mission item, and for non-mission takeoffs, the vehicle will enter a hold.
+Mission takeoffs allow the operator to define the takeoff course and clearance altitude.
-For the non-mission takeoff, the course is set to the vehicle heading on arming, and the altitude is set to [MIS_TAKEOFF_ALT](#MIS_TAKEOFF_ALT).
+For non-mission takeoffs, the course is set to the vehicle heading on arming, and the altitude is set to [MIS_TAKEOFF_ALT](#MIS_TAKEOFF_ALT).

 Parameters that apply to both catapult/hand-launch as well as runway takeoffs: